 The electrical installation is I think the most important subject in electrical engineering.
-My project was electrical installation of an air craft service building and this project needs some backgraund knowledge about electrical installation knowledge.
+My project was electrical installation of a restaurant , and this project needs some backgraund knowledge about electrical installation knowledge.

 This project consist the installation of lighting circuits and the installation of socket circuits.
 For both of them there are some regulations and we should use them in our work.